 In the late 1950s and early 1960s the ‘Sino-Soviet Split’ first cooled relations and then transformed them into outright hostility.
 There was personal animosity between Mao and Khrushchev ➚ as they held different views on how Communism should develop.
 In 1969 the Battle of Damansky Island ➚ on the Ussuri River tensions turned into armed conflict, if only for 90 minutes.
 It was the intervention of Ho Chi Minh that helped relieve mounting tension.
 In the 1970s Russia supported hostile regimes to China in Vietnam; Laos and built up offensive capability along its long border with China particularly in Mongolia.
 China built extensive military defenses on Hainan island as China feared invasion from Vietnam, and it was only with the break-up of the U.S.S.R. that tensions have eased.See also Russia (Wikipedia) ➚

 Mongolia takes a large bite out of the northern China.
 The exact border with China is still a matter of dispute as the border passes through open grassland and desert with no convenient geographical feature to mark a boundary.
 Over the last few thousand years China has had troubled relations with the Mongol people to the north.

 It was an integral part of China in Mongol (Yuan) and Qing dynasty times.
 The division of Mongolia as a separate sovereign nation is a little accident of history.
-At the fall of the Qing (Manchu) dynasty, Outer Mongolia declared itself independent in 1912.
-After the Russian Communist revolution in 1917, the Russians supported revolution in Outer Mongolia and it became a Communist state in 1924.
+After the fall of the Qing (Manchu) dynasty in 1912 Outer Mongolia declared itself independent.
+Then came the Russian Communist revolution of 1917 and the Russians supported revolution in Outer Mongolia and it became a Communist state in 1924.
 In exchange for support in the war against Japan (1937-45), China acknowledged Soviet Russian control of Mongolia.
 It remained allied with Russia through the years of poor Sino-Soviet relations and served as the base for many Russian military outposts.
 With the break-up of the U.S.S.R., Mongolia took the route to democracy and market reform in 1992.